domoticz/Machinon/README.md

 # WORK IN PROGRESS

-### If you are using Domoticz stable use Machinon master.
-If you are using Domoticz Beta use Machinon beta!!!
-### This is because moment.js is added to Domoticz Beta

 This is a theme for Domoticz in machinon project.
 Theme in progress with project machinon: https://github.com/domoticz/machinon